Derek Boateng

 Derek Owusu Boateng (/ˈboʊtɛŋ/ BOH-teng; born 2 May 1983) is a Ghanaian former professional footballer who played as a defensive midfielder.
 Born in Ghana, Boateng went on to play professional football in Greece, Sweden, Israel, Germany, Spain, Ukraine, England, and the United States during a career that spanned between 1999 and 2017.
 A full international between 2001 and 2013, he won 47 caps for the Ghana national team and represented his country at the 2006 and 2010 FIFA World Cups.

 Club career

 Early career

 Boateng was born in Accra, Greater Accra, where he played for the local side Liberty Professionals.

 Greece

-He signed for Kalamata F.C. in Greece when he was 16.
-In 2001, Boateng joined another Greek Super League club Panathinaikos.
-In 2002, Boateng was unable to keep his place in the Panathinaikos squad and was sent on loan to OFI Crete.
+He signed for Kalamata in Greece when he was 16.
+In 2001, Boateng joined another Super League club, Panathinaikos.
+In 2002, Boateng was unable to keep his place in the Panathinaikos squad and was sent on loan to OFI.

 AIK

 He signed for AIK in August 2003.
 In the 2004 season, AIK was relegated from Allsvenskan for the third time in the history of the club.
 In the following season, AIK gained promotion after winning the Superettan, distancing runners-up Östers IF by nine points.
 Boateng extended his contract with AIK for one more year until the end of 2007.
 When he left for Beitar Jerusalem, Boateng stated in an interview that he loves Sweden and AIK, and that he one day will come back to Allsvenskan and AIK the team he supports.